kikuchiichio/AlgebraicQuantumChemistry/README.md

 2022.9.14

-I put two programs  in the repository:
+I put three programs  in the repository:

-PYUHF.py  (Python program, UHF computation of simple molecules)
+1 PYUHF.py  (Python program, UHF computation of simple molecules)

-PYRHF.py  (Python program, RHF computation of simple molecules)
+2 PYRHF.py  (Python program, RHF computation of simple molecules)

-These programs generate polynomil equations and write them in small sub-programs, which you should compute through the computer algebra package Singular.
+These programs generate polynomial equations and write them in small sub-programs, which you should compute through the computer algebra package Singular.

+3 ERI.py (Python program.
+By this program and symbolic differentiation, you can compute every analytic formula of one and two-electron integrals of GTO required in molecular orbital computations.
+Obara-Saika recursion scheme shall be implemented soon. )

 It is an initial simple lesson for beginners.
 Nevertheless, I expect that it shall reveal to you the algebraic scheme to execute full computations of quantum chemistry.